ericom-gideon/docs/docs/reference/faq_rails_us_sunset.md

 We have prepared a detailed guide [here](http://help.ninefold.com/apps/how_to_migrate_your_rails_app_off_of_ninefold/).

 ####What happens if I don’t migrate my App by 24 May 2015?
-If you don’t migrate your App by 24 May 2015, your Service will be expunged and you will no longer be access your app or your database.
+If you don’t migrate your App by 24 May 2015, your Service will be expunged and you will no longer be able to access your app or database.

 ####Any questions?